 Follow these instructions to update a file-based logging endpoint's compression format using the web interface:

-- Click the name of a file-based logging endpoint you want to edit.
-The Edit this endpoint page appears.
+Click the name of a file-based logging endpoint you want to edit.

-- Click the Advanced options link near the bottom of the page.
-The Advanced options appear.
+Click Advanced options near the bottom of the page.

 In the Compression section, select a compression format for the logging endpoint.

 - Click Activate to deploy your configuration changes.